 Preheat oven to 350º F.

 Prepare 2 9-inch round cake pans with nonstick baking spray or coated well with shortening or butter and floured, remove excess flour (You can also do 3-layer using 3 9-inch round cake pans baking for 25 mins)

-Using a mixer, cream together butter and shortening until light and fluffy.
+Using a mixer, cream together butter and shortening until light and fluffy, 3 -5 minutes.

 Gradually add sugar one cup at a time, making sure to fully incorporate each cup before adding another.
 Add each egg one at a time, making sure to fully incorporate each egg before adding another.